ttntm/ttntm/src/blog/2024/57-website-evolution-q2-24.md

 - /likes was added to the header and footer navigation, replacing /work

 There's also been a significant change of how (external) links are handled: I removed `target="_blank"` from wherever it was used, and decided that external links should display with a dedicated icon instead.
-I also wrote a post called [external links and target="_blank"](/blog/external-links-and-target-blank/) about my recent insight regarding this topic.
+I also wrote a post called [External Links and target="_blank"](/blog/external-links-and-target-blank/) about my recent insight regarding this topic.

 ### Reading Progress